cloudchacho/hedwig-python/docs/settings.rst

 optional; fully-qualified function name

+**HEDWIG_HEARTBEAT_INTERVAL_S**

+Hedwig heartbeat event interval in seconds.
+It defines minimum time interval between heartbeat hook method calls.

+optional; int; default: 15

+**HEDWIG_HEARTBEAT_HOOK**

+A function which can be used monitor hedwig consumer process status.
+Function needs to accept an `error_count` parameter.
+It's recommended that this function be declared with ``**kwargs`` so it doesn't break on new versions of the library.

+optional; fully-qualified function name

 **HEDWIG_MESSAGE_ROUTING**

 A dict of Hedwig message types, with values as topic names.
 The key is a tuple of message type and